Butch Huskey: Playing Career

+New York Mets

 1989–1993

 Huskey was drafted by the New York Mets in the seventh round of the 1989 Major League Baseball Draft as a third baseman.
-That year he was awarded the Doubleday Award for the Rookie level Gulf Coast Mets in Sarasota, Florida.
-Huskey posted a batting average of .263, with six home runs, 34 runs batted in, and four stolen bases in 54 games.
-Huskey won a second Doubleday Award following the 1991 season, this time playing for the Columbia Mets of the South Atlantic League as he posted a batting average of .287, with 26 home runs, 99 runs batted in, and 22 stolen bases.
+That year, he was awarded the Doubleday Award for the Rookie level Gulf Coast Mets in Sarasota, Florida.
+Huskey posted a batting average of .263, with six home runs, 34 runs batted in (RBI), and four stolen bases in 54 games.
+Huskey won a second Doubleday Award following the 1991 season, this time playing for the Columbia Mets of the South Atlantic League as he posted a batting average of .287, with 26 home runs, 99 RBI, and 22 stolen bases.
 He won the award along with José Martínez, a right-handed pitcher.